CyberSim

 Origin and credit

-CyberSim was created by RisingStack as part of a project managed by the National Democratic Institute (NDI), with funding from Microsoft, the National Endowment for Democracy, and the National Civic League.
-Two members of the CoCitizen team were part of the original project.
+CyberSim began as a project of the National Democratic Institute (NDI).
+It has been supported over the last decade by Take Nine, Microsoft, the National Endowment for Democracy, and the National Civic League.
+The digital facilitator's application was developed in partnership with RisingStack.
+Members of the CoCitizen team were part of the original project.

 CoCitizen's role